Download Nudger Version 2.0

 I wrote an application that can be used to auto-guide an ASCOM driven telescope, by tracking

-brighter objects on the earth-shine illuminated shadowed surface of the moon.
+brighter objects on the earth-shine illuminated shadowed surface of the moon, see.
 It removes the

 need to constantly make pointing adjustments using the hand controller.